victorpena1/Churn-Prediction-Case/README.md

 ## Workflow
 ### Data Cleaning

-- For the phone column we created a new variable 'other' to include in our analysis
+- For the phone column I created a new variable 'other' to include in our analysis

-- For the avg_rating_of_driver, and the avg_rating_by_driver columns we took the average rating for each column, and used that average to replace the null values.
+- For the avg_rating_of_driver, and the avg_rating_by_driver columns I took the average rating for each column, and used that average to replace the null values.

-- We created a new column 'total_days_member' to account for how many days someone has used the car service.
-After doing this we dropped the 'signup_date', and 'last_trip_date'
+- I created a new column 'total_days_member' to account for how many days someone has used the car service.
+After doing this I dropped the 'signup_date', and 'last_trip_date'

-- We then created dummy columns for our city and phone variables, and then dropped 'phone' and 'city' from our data frame
+- I then created dummy columns for our city and phone variables, and then dropped 'phone' and 'city' from our data frame

 ### Model Building
-- We determined that a Gradient Boosted model or random forest model are the best methods for analyzing churn rate.
-Because of our time limitations we went ahead with a random forest model.
+- I determined that a Gradient Boosted model or random forest model are the best methods for analyzing churn rate.
+Because of our time limitations I went ahead with a random forest model.

 <img src="data/first_run.png"
     style="float: left; margin-right: 10px;" />

-- We performed a grid search for perameters on our random forest model.
+- I performed a grid search for perameters on our random forest model.
 The best model had 61 trees, a max depth of 10, a min samples per leaf of 10.
-We got an accuracy score of .79.
+I got an accuracy score of .79.

 <img src="data/gid search.png"
     style="float: left; margin-right: 10px;" />

-- We then decided to remove the phone variables to see if it improved our model.
+- I then decided to remove the phone variables to see if it improved our model.
 This was done because their importance was low compared to the other features in our model.
-When we did this our accuracy went down, so we went back to the previous model.
+When I did this our accuracy went down, so I went back to the previous model.

-- We then ran our model with the test data and recieved an accuracy score of .776
+- I then ran our model with the test data and recieved an accuracy score of .776

 <img src="data/last_run.png"
     style="float: left; margin-right: 10px;" />